A Partially Derivative-Free Proximal Method for Composite Multiobjective Optimization in the H\"older Setting: Complexity Analysis

 From Theorem \ref{complexity}, we know that the maximum number of iterations is upper bounded by:

 Therefore, the number of evaluations of $F_j$ and its subdifferentials employed by Algorithm~\ref{algfree} is upper bounded by:

 This completes the proof. \end{proof}

-It is relevant to compare Theorems~\ref{complexity} and~\ref{te.3} with other complexity results in the literature, in which Hölder continuity is imposed on the gradients.
+It is relevant to compare Theorems~\ref{complexity} and~\ref{te.3} with other complexity results in the literature, in which H\"{o}lder continuity is imposed on the gradients.
 In this case, the complexity obtained in Theorem~\ref{complexity} is $\mathcal{O}(\epsilon^{-\frac{\beta+1}{\beta}})$ for the number of iterations.
 This is the same complexity as the method presented in \cite{Lizet} for $p=1$ (although this method was also designed for constrained problems), as shown in \cite[Theorem~2.3]{Lizet}.
-When $m=1$, we recover the complexity established in the theory for models with quadratic regularizations and Hölder conditions imposed on the gradient of the objective function, see for example \cite{Martinez2017, Yashtini2016}.
+When $m=1$, we recover the complexity established in the theory for models with quadratic regularizations and H\"{o}lder conditions imposed on the gradient of the objective function, see for example \cite{Martinez2017, Yashtini2016}.
 In summary, in this work we obtain complexity results compatible with those established in both multiobjective optimization theory and scalar optimization.

-\section{Applications and numerical results}
+\section{Applications and Numerical Results}

 In this section, we present numerical experiments to illustrate the applicability of Algorithm~\ref{algfree} (PDFPM) to multiobjective optimization problems.
-We are particularly interested in assessing the effectiveness of the algorithm when applied to composite problems \eqref{composite}, where $f_j: \mathbb{R}^n \to \mathbb{R}$ exhibits Hölder regularity for some objective $j \in \J$, and $h_j : \mathbb{R}^n \to \mathbb{R} \cup \{+\infty\}$ is convex but not necessarily differentiable.
+We are particularly interested in assessing the effectiveness of the algorithm when applied to composite problems \eqref{composite}, where $f_j: \mathbb{R}^n \to \mathbb{R}$ exhibits H\"{o}lder regularity for some objective $j \in \J$, and $h_j : \mathbb{R}^n \to \mathbb{R} \cup \{+\infty\}$ is convex but not necessarily differentiable.
 A direct application of composite problems is robust multiobjective optimization, which will be discussed in Subsection~\ref{subsec_robust_aplic}.
 For further details on the wide range of applications involving the minimization of composite problems, see \cite{fukuda2019, Chen2019} and the references therein.